I admit… I am a big fan of tech. The clue’s in the title.

 The developer inside me relishes using the latest frameworks, refactoring existing code to use best practice design patterns, and creating systems that automate and facilitate.
 There’s a big part of me that wants to use cutting edge technology to deliver an innovative solution to a business problem, even (or especially) when the business doesn’t know it needs solving.

 But there’s another part of me that knows that this sort of pure tech-led process only really works in a world where there are no such things as budgets, time constraints, and legacy code.

 You see, tech for tech’s sake can be dangerous.
 Tech is a tool and a means to an end but, more and more, we seem to see it as a goal in-and-of-itself.
-We celebrate tech and digital without focussing on the end goals.
-Left to our own devices we can often over-engineer things and produce bloated and often unwieldy solutions.
+We celebrate tech and digital without focusing on the end goals.
+Left to our own devices we can often over-engineer things and produce bloated and unwieldy solutions.

 Do you really need it?

 During a short scoping session with one of our clients we sat and watched as they mapped out a bewildering array of third party applications, libraries and processes they had in mind for their business platform.
 They had already decided on an array of systems that would support their product and let them scale.

 I stopped them half-way through their presentation and asked them a simple question… why?

 After all, their core idea wasn’t particularly complex.
 It wasn’t even tech related.
 A large, technical build could solve many of their problems, but at such an early stage – and still pre-investment – a short and small-scale validation process would help narrow the focus and refine the project scope.

 So the first question you should ask yourself when scoping out a project is “do I really need the tech?”
 We live in a world where tech is everywhere and we often assume that we’ll need some sort of app, system, or online store to be a success.